 Export Compliance.
 Be certain that you agree with all of the conditions.
 If you do, make sure to check this box, as Amazon requires this permission to distribute your skill around the globe.

-If you feel that your skill is ready for certification, click the "Submit for Certification" button at the bottom of the page.
+If you feel that your skill is ready for certification, click the Save and Continue button at the bottom of the page.

 You're done with your submission!
 Here are a few things you might need to know: